farhannysf/sentry-bot/README.md

 IP validation is implemented on the endpoint utilising decorator to whitelist Sentry.io outbound IP addresses on production runtime mode and prevent unauthorized request while it is possible to pass any IP address on development runtime mode for testing purpose.
 Input validation is implemented on the endpoint against both query string parameters and JSON schema with decorator utilising [Cerberus](#external-libraries) to ensure that only properly formed data is entering the workflow.
 Moreover, strict exception handling is implemented for every integer conversions on request data after passing endpoint input validation.
 Logging is used extensively on the endpoint with every invalid requests being contextually logged.
-Integration with [Sentry](#external-libraries) enables capability of live endpoint cyber threat monitoring through Discord for proactive attack detection.
+Integration with [Sentry](#external-libraries) enables meta capability of live endpoint cyber threat monitoring through Discord for proactive attack detection.
 Respectively, all unhandled exception occurences on Discord commands are also being contextually logged.
 These security measures were made to be compliant to [OWASP](https://owasp.org/) best practices.